Edwin Díaz: 2022: NL Reliever of the Year

-On July 10, 2022, Díaz was named an All-Star for the second time in his career.
+On July 10, Díaz was named an All-Star for the second time in his career.
 He entered the All-Star break with 20 saves in 23 save opportunities and a 1.69 ERA.
 He struck out 75 of the 145 batters he faced in the first half of the season.
-Díaz closed out the ninth inning of a 1–0 win versus Philadelphia on August 13 to earn his 200th career save, the sixth active player to do so.
-He issued two walks during that outing, ending a streak of 50 batters faced without a walk.
+Díaz closed out the ninth inning of a 1–0 win over Philadelphia on August 13 to earn his 200th career save, the sixth active player to do so.
+He issued two walks during that game, ending a streak of 50 batters faced without a walk.
 Díaz finished the season with 32 saves, 118 strikeouts, and a 1.31 ERA, a career-best.

-On November 9, 2022, Díaz signed a five-year, $102 million contract with the Mets, the most valuable contract ever signed by a relief pitcher.
-On December 6, Díaz was named the 2022 National League Reliever of the Year.
-He also made the All-MLB First Team.
+On November 9, Díaz signed a five-year, $102 million contract with the Mets, the most valuable contract ever signed by a relief pitcher.
+The contract had an opt-out after the third year, which he later exercised.
+On December 6, Díaz was named the NL Reliever of the Year.
+He was also named to the All-MLB First Team.

-2023
+2023: WBC injury

 On March 15, 2023, after striking out the side in the ninth inning against the Dominican Republic, sending Puerto Rico to the World Baseball Classic quarterfinals, Díaz suffered an injury to his right knee during the celebration and had to be helped off the field.
 On March 16, the Mets announced that he would undergo surgery to repair a full-thickness tear of his patellar tendon and would miss roughly 8 months in recovery.
-On September 18, the Mets announced that Díaz would not pitch for the team in 2023, citing not wanting to jeopardize his health to rush him back during a likely losing season.
+On September 18, the Mets announced that Díaz would not pitch for the team in 2023, not wanting to jeopardize his health to rush him back during a likely losing season.